 There are various reasons why employees quit their jobs or are constantly disengaged.

 Indeed retention of the employees at a workplace is not a matter of records and reports.
 For an organization, it is extremely important if they understand the concerns of their employees.
-Thus, organizations need to study more carefully and come up with better retention strategies for their employees.
+Thus, organizations need to study more carefully and come up with better employee churn and retention strategies for their employees.

 Employee retention strategies: 7 best practices

 Succeeding in developing employee retention strategies requires you to think out of the box.
 All employees in an organization are different with different goals and aspirations.
 But these are certain attributes each one of them expects from the organization and those are indeed common.
 They want to be treated fair and equal, they want to achieve a satisfactory work-life balance, be happy at the workplace and so on.